-In this tutorial, you'll load files into Druid using Hadoop in local standalone mode.
-Then, you'll learn how to connect Druid to a remote Hadoop cluster to automatically parallelize ingestion.
+In this tutorial, you will load files into Druid using Hadoop in local standalone mode.
+Then, you will learn how to connect Druid to a remote Hadoop cluster to automatically parallelize ingestion.

 You will need: